Intuitive Eating Is a Happier and Healthier Way to Eat—Here’s How to Begin

 Try this: Scritchfield suggests focusing on three aspects of body kindness: love, connection, and care.
 Love means choosing to love yourself even if you wish your body were different.
 Connection means being on the same team as your body; like a friend, you pay attention to what your body needs.
 Care means making choices based on that love and connection.
 For example, you can think about exercise in the following way: “I love my body, and while I may feel out of shape, I appreciate that it carries me through each day.”
 Or “I connect with my body when I hear it tell me that it’s hard to get up from the floor and that exercise might make me stronger, more flexible, and energized.”
 Or “I care for my body by trying a YouTube yoga flow.
 Not because I need to whip my body into shape, but because I want to give it what it needs to feel good.”
 By starting with body kindness, says Scritchfield, you’ll reach a point when you make healthy physical and emotional choices that align with your goals.

-The next step is noticing and responding to hunger and feelings of fullness—which are truly at the heart of intuitive eating.
+The next step to eating intuitively is noticing and responding to hunger and feelings of fullness—which are truly at the heart of intuitive eating.
 Many of us are used to suppressing our bodies’ messages, and not just about food.
 We work through lunchtime because we need to get a task done or want to lose weight.
 We watch yet another show on Netflix, not acknowledging that our bodies and brains are exhausted and it’s time to sleep.
 We don’t take a walk after sitting for hours at our desks, because we haven’t stopped to think about how stiff and sluggish we are from a sedentary day.

 Try this: Set an alarm for every few hours and check in with your body.
 Give yourself credit for easy wins, like noticing whether you are warm or cold or need to use the restroom.
 This is what Tribole and Resch call “cultivating attunement.”
 When you eat, remove distractions (turn off the TV, put away your phone) so you free up mental space to stay connected to your body, says Anna Lutz, a registered dietitian in Raleigh, North Carolina.
 Mindful eating—listening, without judgment, to your body’s hunger, fullness, and satisfaction signals—is an important part of the intuitive eating approach.
 Consider, “Did that last bite of steak taste as good as the first, or am I getting full?”
 “Would I find this broccoli more satisfying with a little salt or butter, or am I choking it down to check veggies off my list?”